Ben435/unwindlogger/README.md

   * Seems about right, but erm, haven't really checked
 * Test how bad out-of-order logs are to log aggregators
   * Eg: Datadog, Splunk, etc.
-  * If they can handle it, `fullDefer` is basically only for file outputs
+  * If they can handle it, `fullDefer` is basically only for file outputs and local runtime

 Alternate ideas: